NimbleUser/apex-style-guide/index.md

 The source file name consists of the case-sensitive name of the top-level class it contains (of which there is **exactly one**), plus the `.cls` extension.

+See also section 5.2.1 for Apex Class naming.

 ### 2.2 File encoding: UTF-8

 Source files are encoded in **UTF-8**.